Do you remember Alanis Morissette?

 The reason I bring this up is because what that song did for bringing women together in the 90′s, I think these sugar-free dairy-free fudgecicles will do for women everywhere today.

 - Chocolate.
 Who doesn’t love chocolate?!
 And ladies, come on, chocolate is kinda a woman thing.
 Let’s own it, sister.

 - Sugar-free.
-I’m not talking about using alternative sweeteners, fruit, or stevia… I’m talking no sugar.
+I’m not talking about using alternative sweeteners or fruit.
+I’m talking no sugar.
 Period.

 - Dairy-free.
 Most folks are lactose-intolerant and with these, you can enjoy a cool, creamy treat without the bloating, acne, and other side-effects of dairy.